 Have you ever noticed that sometimes coffee doesn’t do the magic it’s supposed to?
 The reason can be that your body is simply too used to it.

-NUTS are a great on-the-go source of energy and packed with so many nutrients.
-But they can be quite heavy, so don’t try to eat the whole pack in one go. 😉 A bit less than a handful will be just perfect.
+- NUTS are a great on-the-go source of energy.
+They are packed with so many nutrients!
+But they can also be quite heavy, so don’t try to eat the whole pack in one go.
+A bit less than a handful will be just perfect.

 Ben also recommends having a bigger lunch that would last.
 Have couple of mouthfuls every time you have a break.